Chapter 34 : 33- The Last Death Eater

 There was a flash of purple light as the ropes fell off of the Malfoys and Harry rolled the three wands towards the family.

-As the rope binding Lucius fell, Harry felt as though a constricting band that had wrapped itself tightly around his brain for so long ago he had just gotten used to it, had finally released its grip allowing him to breathe and think clearly for the first time in ages.
+As the rope binding Lucius fell, Harry felt as though a constricting band that had wrapped itself tightly around his brain for so long ago he had just gotten used to it had finally released its grip allowing him to breathe and think clearly for the first time in ages.

 Harry quickly pushed himself off the floor and for the first time, got a good look at the large dank empty room he had been transported to.
 Small beams of light were pouring in through the gaps in the stained brown curtains of a window behind Selwyn and Harry saw, at the end of the wall that the Malfoys had been bound to, Astoria moving quickly towards a small wooden table with barriers containing a small blond toddler.
-Harry caught Selwyn’s dark brown eye and they glared at each other momentarily, Draco and Crabbe’s duel filling the room with noise, before they both raised their wands.
+Harry caught Selwyn’s dark brown eyes and they glared at each other momentarily, Draco and Crabbe’s duel filling the room with noise, before they both raised their wands.

-Harry blocked Selwyn’s first spell and deflected his second, dark gray jet of light back at him and it hit Selwyn in the shoulder of his wand free arm.
+Harry blocked Selwyn’s first spell and deflected his second, dark grey jet of light back at him and it hit Selwyn in the shoulder of his wand free arm.
 Selwyn cried out in pain as the sound of his left shoulder dislocating rang throughout the room.

 Harry gave one final jab with his wand and the curtains pulled Selwyn by his arms sending him flying through the window, shards of glass flying everywhere.